crmetz/Web-Development-Bootcamp-Repository/Blog API Project/README.md

 # Blog API project
-In this project i've made an api to operate the creationg, update and delete of posts.
+In this project i've made an api to operate the creation, update and delete of posts.

 ## Used Technologies: